On La Chinesca’s distinctive visual branding amidst the competitiveness that’s ever-present in Manila’s food scene.

 Portraits by Shaira Luna

-“We nailed down La Chinesca’s concept in just one lunchtime hour,” shares Jae Pickrell, due to the fact that husband and chef Bruce Ricketts already had a clear vision of what he wanted the restaurant to serve: not classical Mexican food, but his take on the cuisine.
+“We nailed down La Chinesca’s concept in just one lunchtime hour,” shares Pickrell, due to the fact that Ricketts already had a clear vision of what he wanted the restaurant to serve; not classical Mexican food, but his take on the cuisine.
 “I’m after the feeling that I used to get when I would eat tacos in San Diego, rather than the exact taste of those tacos,” assures Ricketts.

 The appeal of La Chinesca, apart of course from its food, is the way that it is utilitarian in space, without sacrificing image.
 “Good, effective design is a vital corollary to a good dining experience,” affirms Pickrell.
 Making a lasting first impression is pivotal for any business, more so those that are in the restaurant industry who contend with competitive peers.
 La Chinesca’s visual branding has managed to dip into personal aspects of Pickrell and Ricketts, and translate these into imagery that truly illustrates the restaurant’s culture.